Faculty and Students Reap Rewards

 When the New England Venture Capital Association (NEVCA) partnered with the VDC to launch Hack.Diversity, they did so with the goal of addressing the underrepresentation of high-skilled minority employees in Boston’s tech industry.
 UMass Boston junior Roland Price said he was “ecstatic” when he found out that he was chosen as one of the 2018 fellows.
 “Not a whole lot of opportunities existed like this before.”

-Today, Roland is an IT Security Intern at Beth Israel Deaconess Medical Center.
+Roland landed an internship at Beth Israel Deaconess Medical Center.
 He says: “The program gives those who otherwise would never have had a chance to learn, network and work with some of the greatest people in Boston, maybe the world.”

 Visit Roland Price